cbonoz/fevm23/README.md

 Visualization tools like https://plus.fil.org/miners/ and https://filscan.io/ exist, however have a lot of extra information - and they aren't necessarily focused on the business problem of storage for the common user.
 It's possible that, instead, I'm simply interested in figuring out the fastest (and most optimal price-wise) way to store a given volume of data on Filecoin.

 Globe.fil makes the process of discovering the best miners quick and easy.
-Globe.fil is a user-friendly platform that utilizes the api.filrep.io miner API to retrieve and index a list of active storage providers on the Filecoin network.

 To use globe.fil, simply set your search criteria, such as storage capacity and location, and then select a region from the globe or search globally.
 The platform will then recommend a list of storage providers based on a composite score that takes into account factors such as recent transactions, deal count, storage power, and success rate.

 From the recommended results, you can select the storage provider that best suits your needs and securely store your data on the Filecoin network.
 With globe.fil, you can easily access the decentralized storage power of Filecoin with just a few clicks.

+### How it works

+Globe.fil is a react app and uses the api.filrep.io miner API to retrieve and index a list of active storage providers on the Filecoin network.
+A custom-built ranking algorithm is applied to the entire search result set and is used for filtering and sorting the storage providers.
+Online reachable storage providers are returned in the results.
+The app is hosted on the filecoin network as well using the spheron deployment platform.

 ### How to run
-`yarn dev`
+`yarn; yarn dev`

 The app should now be running on port 3000.